Registration for Spring Workshops is Open!

-Our 2019 Workshops begin in January.
-Visit the high school workshops page for more information.
+Our 2019 Spring Workshops begin in May.
+We are booking for all grades, K-12.
+See our high school workshops page for more information.
 Register for our mailing list to be kept up to date.
-Contact us at firstname.lastname@example.org if you have any questions.
+Contact us at email@example.com for registration or general questions.

 Our instructors bring 1 to 1.5 hour workshops straight to the classroom with interactive demonstrations, activities, and take-home projects for students to create.
 Teachers can sit back, relax, and watch their students become engaged in the fun of science and engineering.
 Our highly-trained instructors will adapt each workshop to suit the individual strengths and challenges of each class.
 Please contact us to discuss how we can customize our workshops for your group.

 We are based out of the UBC Point Grey campus, and our Vancouver Area workshops include Vancouver, Burnaby, Coquitlam, Richmond, North Van, West Van and Surrey.